mog96/code-for-palestine-2017_y3-gaza/PARSE_SETUP.md

 ```

 ## 23.
 Test that your server setup is working by storing an object in your database.
-Paste the following at the command line, with **`myAppId` and `yourappname` replaced with your server's values**:
+Paste the following at the command line.
+Replace **`myAppId` and `yourappname` with your server's values**:
 ```
 curl -X POST -H "X-Parse-Application-Id: myAppId" \
 -H "Content-Type: application/json" \